gsm1011/hadoop.admin/manuscript/chapter2.md

     /dev/sdb1 SEC_TYPE="msdos" LABEL="LIVE" UUID="07D9-051C" TYPE="vfat"

-If the TYPE attribute is other than ’vfat’, use the following command to clear the first few blocks of the drive:
+If the TYPE attribute is other than 'vfat', use the following command to clear the first few blocks of the drive:

     $ dd if=/dev/zero of=/dev/sdb1 bs=1M count=100